ohata-toast/RDS/en/console-guide.md

 ![additional_function_0_en](https://static.toastoven.net/prod_rds/21.09.14/additional_function_0_en.png)

-* Fill out settings to create replica, and click **Replicate**, and its replication is created.
+* Fill out settings to create a replica, and click **Replicate**, and the replica is created.
-* It is recommended to create the same or higher type than an original database instance, since using a lower type may cause delays in replication.
+* It is recommended to create a replica whose specification is the same as or higher than that of the original database instance, because using a lower specification may result in replication latency.
 * When a replica is created, the I/O performance of the original database instance may be lower than usual.
-* It make take more time to create a replica, in proportion of the size of original DB instance.
+* Replica creation time may increase in proportion to the size of the original DB instance.
 > [Note] While replication is underway, object storage volume may be incurred as much as the size of a binary log file.
 > [Note] When replication is completed, the Read Only Slave rule is added to the access rule of the master instance.